TOUR du TECHE CANOE RACE - 2018

 The Mobile Command Center, may lose communications with some of the repeaters.
 However, we do have a very good antenna on the command center, so we may be able to communicate directly with some of the checkpoints.
-If that becomes necessary, we will transmit and monitor the national calling frequencies of 146.520 VHF Simplex or 446 MHz Simplex on UHF.
+If that becomes necessary, we will transmit and monitor the national calling frequencies of 146.520 VHF simplex or 446 MHz UHF simplex.
 We may then shift our frequency as required after making contact.

-Be aware that the EchoLink exists and the repeaters may be used for normal amateur use, so keep communications short.
+Be aware that the EchoLink exists and the repeaters may be used for normal amateur use so keep communications short.
 You can batch results in 15 minute intervals if that works better for you.
-As a last result, you can call or text results to 337-254 1061 (Sandyís cellphone).
-Text boat number and official time.
+As a last resort, you can call or text results to 337-254-1061 (Sandy’s cellphone).
+Text the boat number and official time.